FNNDSC/dmd2b_web/README.md

 In the folder /dmd2b_web/polls/, the file "services.py" is a new version of "DicomInfoExtraction.py" which belongs to dmd2b project.
 It extracts the values from DICOM files and then saves them in a Django database created with the models.

+# Development environment
-# To run "services" program
+## To run "services" program
 Go to /dmd2b_web/polls/ :

 WARNING : Edit the following lines in services.py to point to "dicom" and "output" directories